Fiat Chrysler, PSA merger to include investor loyalty scheme

 Loyalty schemes are common for companies in the Netherlands and have already been used by Exor EXOR.MI, the holding company of Italy's Agnelli family and FCA's controlling shareholder, not least during the spin-off of Ferrari RACE.MI, boosting Exor's grip on the luxury sports car maker.

-The companies added in the prospectus that each may terminate the tie-up agreement if the merger is not completed by June 30, 2021 due to a failure to obtain the necessary regulatory approvals.
+FCA CEO Mike Manley will receive “a recognition award with a value equivalent to approximately five times his annual base salary” and a cash retention after the merger if certain conditions are met.

+The two companies said they have agreed to review the potential distribution of 1 billion euros to shareholders, either through a dividend evenly before the merger, or to be distributed afterwards by Stellantis.

 PSA and FCA have filed the merger plan with antitrust authorities in 21 countries and the European Union.
-To date, they have obtained a green light from 15 countries and a preliminary okay from Brazil that becomes final next week.
+To date, they have obtained approval from 15 countries and a preliminary okay from Brazil which becomes final next week.

 The EU is also expected to authorise the merger, sources have said.